egstar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 16 What's next?

 	- Command `grep <filter> <filename> -<length>` display file contents which matches the filter and additional number of linex after it

+- Task 17 I hate bins

+	- Command `grep -v <filter> <filename>` is used to return all results that not matchs the filter